 Once you’ve deployed your Object Storage and created the first bucket, you can start uploading files.
 Go to the Object Storage details and click the bucket name where you want the files to be uploaded.

-In the files view, you have the options to upload files directly from your own computer as well as create a directory like prefixes to further organise your files.
+In the files view, you have the option to upload files directly from your own computer as well as create a directory like prefixes to further organise your files.

 Start by clicking the Upload files button which will open your local file selector.
 Find the file you want to upload and click open to select it.